Mitchell Hooper: Strongman

 In 2024, Hooper won the Arnold Strongman Classic for back to back titles.
 He scored 52 points from a possible 55 and won 3 events.
 2 weeks later, he won the Arnold UK in Birmingham.
 At the World's Strongest Man in May, Hooper finished 2nd to Tom Stoltman tearing the caluses of both his hands in the first event of the final.
 In July, Hooper won the Giants Live Strongman Classic.
-At the show he broke the axle press world record with a 218kg lift.
+At the show he broke the axle press world record with a 218 kg lift.
 He also broke the wrecking ball hold world record.
 He then won the Strongest Man on Earth in August, which was considered the heaviest competition of the year.
 Hooper then won 3 Giants Live shows in a row, the World Open in Birmingham, the US Strongman Championship in Las Vegas and the World Tour Finals in Glasgow, becoming the only strongman to win all international Giants Live shows in the same year.
 Hooper finished the year winning the Rogue Invitational ahead of Hafþór Björnsson and Tom Stoltman.
 With wins in 8 out of 9 international contests as well as world records in the axle clean and press, keg toss, and replica Dinnie stone carry, Hooper suggested that his 2024 season was among the greatest in strongman history.

 In 2025, Hooper won the Arnold Strongman Classic for the third time in a row.
 In May, Hooper came 3rd at the World's Strongest Man continuing his podium streak.
 After finishing 7th at the Giants Live Strongman Classic, Hooper decided to take a break to heal from injuries.
+He returned in October to win the Rogue Invitational for the third time in a row.

+In 2026, Hooper won the Arnold Strongman Classic for the fourth time in a row making him the second most successful athlete at this competition.
+In April, Hooper won the World's Strongest Man for the second time.
+In May, he competed at the Enhanced Games in a deadlift duel against the all-time world record holder Hafþór Júlíus Björnsson, taking second place with a lift of 440 kg.

 Personal life

-Hooper was married to Ashley Hooper and together they had a daughter, Payton, in March 2024.
-He is expecting his second daughter from Ashley in October 2025.

-In May 2025, Hooper was publicly accused by Ashley of infidelity with her best friend and bridesmaid during both of her pregnancies in 2023/24 and 2025.
+Hooper is married to Ashley Hooper and together they have two daughters.
+In May 2025, Hooper was publicly accused by Ashley of infidelity with her best friend and bridesmaid during both of her pregnancies in 2023/24 and 2025, leading to a brief separation.
 The revelation sparked widespread backlash, particularly because just six months earlier, Hooper had openly criticized fellow strongman Luke Stoltman for engaging in extramarital affairs.

+The couple have since reconciled and remain together.